RSE-at-SUN/2022-09-27-stellenbosch/index.md

 {% if site.pilot %}

-# Our Workshop Sponsors
+You have probably heard of the Internet of Things (IoT), but you may be wondering what it is about, and how you might be able to apply it in your own work.

+In this short hands-on workshop on IoT, you can gain an understanding of what it is, how things work, and what the (many) possibilities are for capturing and broadcasting data from a wide variety of specialist sensors.

+Sensors exist to capture temperature, humidity, light intensity, motion, pressure, and chemical substances such as CO2 and alcohol in real time... how could you use them to craft a novel tool for your research?

+<h3>What to expect</h3>

+You will be working with an Arduino-like device and simple sensors and a computer, to discover how an IoT system can be assembled to capture data and make it available on the Internet.

+You will be introduced to the basics of programming in the Arduino environment, get hands-on with wiring one or more sensors into your device, and will stream your data to the Internet of Things.

+<i>This is a pilot workshop, testing out a lesson that is still under development.
+The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.</i>

+<h3>Prerequisites</h3>

+No knowledge of electronics, programming, or the Internet of Things is expected for this workshop.

+<h3>Value</h3>

+After this workshop, some of the fundamentals of IoT will be demystified, and you will be in a better position to imagine how you might be able to unlock the value of this technology in novel ways for your own research (whether on your own, or in collaboration with the Stellenbosch University IoT research group and RSE@SUN).

+<h2>Our Workshop Sponsors</h2>

 <img src="fig/Logo panel.png" alt="Logo panel">

-This is a pilot workshop, testing out a lesson that is still under development.
-The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
 {% endif %}

 {% comment %}